 For more information, please see http://www.australia.gov.au/about-australia/australian-story/australias-pearling-industry .

 The Australian pearling industry started in the 1850’s at Shark Bay, West Australia, and in Torres Straits in 1868.
 Sixteen firms were operating from Thursday Island by 1877, and nearly 400 luggers plus more than 3500 people fishing for shell in the waters off Broome by 1910.
 In 1890, the Torres Strait was supplying over half the world’s demand for pearl shell.
-The shell was sold in large quantities to England and America for the manufacture of button and buckles.
+The shell was sold in large quantities to England and America, and later Japan, for the manufacture of button and buckles.
 It was worth anywhere between 79 to 400 pounds a ton.
 This created a boom time for the pearling areas with large numbers of European, Asian, Islander, Koorie and Chinese people arriving to work in the industry.
 This in turn had a terrible effect on local islander populations with up to a 50% reduction in population from 1870 to 1900.

 The story below, published in the Sydney Morning Herald on 12th March 1886, tells of another early pearl button manufacturer in Sydney.
 However, there was no major industry established, bemoaned by some who felt it was a shame that this opportunity wasn’t taken.

 Historically the industry relied on exploitation.
 At Shark Bay aboriginal people worked without wages to collect shell.
 Later they were required to dive without equipment into deep waters for shell.
 The working conditions were very poor and dangerous.
 Once diving suits were invented, divers, who were often Japanese indentured workers, were required to spend hours at a time under water with danger from shark attack, poor weather and the ‘bends’.
 The mortality rate may have been as high as 50% for divers.